nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:

 1. The Result Display will show a success message.
-2. The Sales Tracker will show a list of the drinks sales in descending order, where the drink with the most number of sales is on the top of the list.
+2. The Sales Tracker will show a list of the drinks sales in descending order, where the drink with the most sales is on the top of the list.

 {Example outcome screenshot to be added later}